Jerry Hill (racing driver): Craftsman Truck Series

 Hill spent the majority of his career in this series, making 58 starts.
 However, he never finished on the lead lap.
 He made his debut in 2001 at Darlington, starting 36th and finishing 26th.
 Hill finished 27th at Dover and then seventeenth at Kentucky, before switching over to MacDonald Motorsports CTS program for two races, the better being a 24th at IRP.
 Hill then finished out the season at Troxell Racing.
 He earned two top-twenty finishes for that team: a seventeenth at Texas and an eighteenth at Chicago Motor.
 Despite all the swapping, Hill managed 25th in points.

 Hill made all but one race in the 2002 season.
 He drove the No. 79 RDS Motorsports Dodge throughout the entire season.
 The low-budget team struggled, but hung around.
 Their best finish were a triple of eighteenths at Texas, Dover and Darlington.
 However, Hill ran consistently, recording nine top-twenty finishes and finishing all but three races.
 The decent season allowed Hill to finish 23rd in points.

-Hill moved to Ware Racing Enterprises for 2003, competing the majority of the schedule en route to an 18th-place finish in points.
+Hill moved to Ware Racing Enterprises for 2003, competing the majority of the schedule en route to an eighteenth-place finish in points.
 Oddly, despite the career best points finish, Hill only finished in the top-twenty five times, and only once above twentieth.
 His best finish was eighteenth at Kansas.
 Hill's main issue was the inability to finish races.
 Unlike in 2002, Hill only finished twelve of his twenty-two starts, and that inconsistency weighed his team down.

 Hill ran two races in 2004, both for MacDonald Motorsports while he was doing their Busch runs.
 He was 26th at Atlanta and 32nd at Dover.
 The lackluster runs did not earn Hill another ride in the series, and he has not raced in major NASCAR since.